Brnjak6/BeatTheReqs/README.md

 # VanillaJS-PCParts
-Selection menu that that combines chosen components and displays final price.
+Selection menu that combines chosen components and displays final price.

+Small quiz is available after component selection made with the some more DOM manipulation.

+Focus was to use DRY principle and ES6 features.

 Project was intended for learning purposes of vanilla JS.